aggnostos/ni-maschine-mk3-fl/docs/user_guide.md

 - `Undo` moves up in the undo history
 - `Redo` moves down in the undo history
+- `Quantize` performs a quick quantize operation on the channel
+- `Quantize 50%` performs a quick quantize operation on the channel only for the start of the note

 ### Knob Page Section